RedHatQE/carbon/docs/components/providers/beaker.rst

         - True

     *   - keytab
-        - keytab file, must be placed in the assets directory
+        - name of the keytab file, which must be placed in the assets directory.
-        - File
+        - String
         - False

     *   - keytab_principal